-Important: It is important that your cluster use the same SSL certificates on all nodes.
+It is important that your cluster use the same SSL certificates on all nodes.

-Enabling pxc-encrypt-cluster-traffic
+Enable pxc-encrypt-cluster-traffic

-Percona XtraDB Cluster includes the pxc-encrypt-cluster-traffic variable that enables the configuration of the SSL encryption thereby encrypting SST, IST, and replication traffic.
+Percona XtraDB Cluster includes the pxc-encrypt-cluster-traffic variable that enables automatic configuration of SSL encryption there-by encrypting SST, IST, and replication traffic.